 Scholarships for International Students

 Securing scholarships is an effective way of dealing with the living and studying costs in the Philippines.
 These financial assistance options help students cover tuition expenses and other costs related to learning as international students.
-An example of a scholarship for out-of-country applicants is the Ateneo De Manila University’s Freshman Merit Scholarship.
+An example of a scholarship for selected undergraduate applicants is Ateneo de Manila University’s Freshman Merit Scholarship.

 If you want to look for other scholarship or financial aid options, you can explore more opportunities specific to your circumstances as an international student on our Scholarship Page.

 The Philippines is an enticing destination for international students looking for an affordable school that does not compromise academic experience and provides valuable insight into the chosen program.
 However, international students should be ready to cover other costs of studying and living in the country, including semester fees, food, and rent.
-So, make sure to plan your financials before studying in the Philippines.
+Make sure to plan your finances before studying in the Philippines.

-We hope this article help you prepare your budget as an international student in the Philippines.
-To learn more about studying in the the country, check out our Philippines Page.
-You can also visit this linked page to discover Available Courses you can pursue.
+We hope this article helps you prepare your budget as an international student in the Philippines.
+To learn more about studying in the country, check out our Philippines Page.
+You can also visit this linked page to discover Available Courses for International Students.